Riib11/SocialNetworks/done.md

 # Done

+## April 19 - April 26

+- flush out report outline Conclusions / come up with more solid conclusions
+- flush out report outline with more specifics in the Analysis and Conclusions sections
+- did more reading of significance of centrality metrics

 ## April 13 - April 19

 - flush out report outline with more specifics in the Analysis and Conclusions sections